Prosper Douglas Bani: Early life and education

+He currently serves as the National Security Advisor to the president of Ghana, John Dramani Mahama.

 Career

 Lecturer

 He started his career as a lecturer at the Ghana Institute of Journalism where he worked from 1984 to 1992.
-Within that period he rose to become a senior lecturer and Director of studies through that role he contributed to training of leading journalists and media managers in Ghana.
+Within that period he rose to become a senior lecturer and Director of studies through that role he contributed to the training of leading journalists and media managers in Ghana.

 United Nations

 He started a long period of service within the UN starting as project manager for the Tajikistan community-based peace and confidence building project under the United Nations Development Programme (UNDP), Tajikistan from July 1996 to May 1999.
 Between November 1999 to August 2002, he worked at the United Nations Volunteers Programme under the UNDP in Geneva, as a Programme Specialist for peace and confidence-building programmes.

-He rose to become a Small Arms and Demobilisations Specialist and at some point the Acting team leader of the Small Arms and Demobilisation Unit within the Bureau for Crisis Prevention and Recovery (BCPR) under UNDP between September 2003 and February 2006.
+He rose to become a Small Arms and Demobilisation Specialist and at some point the Acting team leader of the Small Arms and Demobilisation Unit within the Bureau for Crisis Prevention and Recovery (BCPR) under UNDP between September 2003 and February 2006.

-Bani managed and coordinated Crisis Prevention and Recovery (CPR) programmes in support of over 20 countries and Regional organisations in Africa, as the team leader for the BCPR based in South Africa, between 2009 and 2011.
-Prior to this, He served as a regional advisor in Dakar, Senegal for the BCPR under the UNDP in March 2006 to February 2009.
+Bani managed and coordinated Crisis Prevention and Recovery (CPR) programmes in support of over 20 countries and regional organisations in Africa, as the team leader for the BCPR based in South Africa, between 2009 and 2011.
+Prior to this, He served as a regional advisor in Dakar, Senegal for the BCPR under the UNDP from March 2006 to February 2009.

-Between 2011 and 2012, Bani led the United Nations / Intergovernmental Authority on Development inter-ministerial response on the humanitarian crises in Horn of Africa as the Senior Recovery Advisor and Manager.
+Between 2011 and 2012, Bani led the United Nations / Intergovernmental Authority on Development inter-ministerial response to the humanitarian crises in Horn of Africa as the Senior Recovery Advisor and Manager.

 Political career

 Chief of staff

-Bani is a member of the National Democratic Comgress.
+Bani is a member of the National Democratic Congress.
 He was appointed by President John Dramani Mahama on 8 January 2013 after he had been sworn in as president on 7 January to serve as Chief of Staff to take over from John Henry Martey Newman.
 He served in that capacity for 2 years until 15 February 2015 when he was removed from office and replaced with the then local government and rural development minister Julius Debrah.
 He was then assigned to as serve as Ambassador Extraordinaire and Plenipotentiary.
 His removal was met with a lot of displeasure from groups within the Volta Region of Ghana.
 After his removal of office as chief of staff, Bani still worked as part of government as he was performing sod cutting ceremonies along with other officials in the Volta region especially within the Kpando Municipality.